wp-plugins/jm-last-twit-shortcode/readme.txt

 == Changelog ==

 = 3.4.8 =
+* 20 May 2014
+* Add possibiity to display image posted with tweet

+= 3.4.8 =
 * 14 May 2014
 * Fix missing changes (array)
 * Add a param to allow you to change size oftwittar